matatk/agrip/audioquake/manuals/development-manual-part04.md

 ### What?

 This is all about a format for packaging your modifications that will make them easy to install by end-users.
-The QMOD system is basically a rip-off of a similar idea used by the game *Unreal*—users are given a single file that contains the modification and some metadata; when they open this file, the game interprets the metadata and presents a set-up routine specific to that mod but using the game's standard user interface.
+The QMOD system is basically a rip-off of a similar idea used by the game *Unreal*&mdash;users are given a single file that contains the modification and some metadata; when they open this file, the game interprets the metadata and presents a set-up routine specific to that mod but using the game's standard user interface.

 ### Why?

 As far as the user is concerned, installing mods for the game will be easy, with a guaranteed user interface and level of accessibility.
 They also get to choose which mod to play, from a list of installed ones, via the launcher.
 Finally, they can also uninstall mods easily, again via the launcher.

-For the developer, you get the benefit of giving your users the above benefits with very little work—simply package your mod up in the way described here, adding the required metadata\!
+For the developer, you get the benefit of giving your users the above benefits with very little work&mdash;simply package your mod up in the way described here, adding the required metadata\!
 In addition, you can ask the launcher to keep your mod's config files up-to-date with any changes put into the user's standard game config files (at no development cost to yourself).

 #### Why not?